shylaclark/ndlpt-notes/docs/fibers.md

 ## Silk

 ### [Splendor by Rainbow Gallery]()
-We recommend this .
 The thread comes in three bundles of 4 plies, that makes it easy to identify groups of plies.
 The twist on each strand is higher than other strandable silks.
 Available on a 8 yard card.

 * Made in France of **100% silk**; $ 4.05
 * 12 ply, strandable